pairshaped/curlingio-docs/docs/getting-started/best-practices.md

 You can test your registrations at any time and even submit the orders.
 You can then delete these test orders when you're done.

-[We have a tutorial video covering see what your members need to do when registering via Curling I/O.](https://youtu.be/6bzxDm_t-JA) This is useful for club staff to understand how it works from the curler's perspective.
+[We have a tutorial video covering what your members experience when registering with Curling I/O.](https://youtu.be/6bzxDm_t-JA) This is useful for club staff to understand how it works from the curler's perspective.

 ## Ask us to Review your Setup